HagenGress/HagenGress.github.io/_projects/microfluidic-channel/index.md

 main-image: /Diffusion_Microchannel.png
 ---

-more text
+## Design Steps
+{% include image-gallery.html images="TestFixture.jpg" height="180" alignment="right" caption="- designed and built a test fixture for easy integration with the experimental setup." %}
 {% include image-gallery.html images="Abb2-5.jpg" height="180" alignment="right" caption="Here’s a description of the image gallery." %}
-## Design Steps

 - designed and fabricated molds for ultrasonic hot embossing
 - used ultrasonic hot embossing and ultrasonic welding to create the microchannels
 - integrated CNC-milled aluminum inlays for temperature control via Joule heating